Emvnn/Data_Structure_CPP/README.md

 The data structure name indicates itself that organizing the data in memory.
 There are many ways of organizing the data in the memory .
 Array is a collection of memory elements in which data is stored sequentially,i.e., one after another.
 In other words, we can say that array stores the elements in a continuous manner.
 This organization of data is done with the help of an array of data structures.
 There are also other ways to organize the data in memory.

+Data Structures are the main part of many Computer Science Algorithms as they allow the programmers to manage the data in an effective way.
+It plays a crucial role in improving the performance of a program or software, as the main objective of the software is to store and retrieve the user's data as fast as possible.

 # The scope of a particular data model depends on two factors:

 First, it must be loaded enough into the structure to reflect the definite correlation of the data with a real-world object.